Azure/cloud-rolesandops/README.md

     - [Performance Efficiency vs Reliability](https://docs.microsoft.com/en-us/azure/architecture/framework/scalability/tradeoffs#performance-efficiency-vs-reliability)
     - [Performance Efficiency vs Security](https://docs.microsoft.com/en-us/azure/architecture/framework/scalability/tradeoffs#performance-efficiency-vs-security)
 - Important questions like _'did I architect my solution cost efficiently, when the load signals were still an unknown, or did I over-provision?'_ need to be answered once services go fully into production.
 It is also important to routinely review these signals as technology is always evolving and environments are dynamic.
-- A [well-managed cloud](https://github.com/Azure/cloud-rolesandops#what-is-a-well-managed-cloud) needs an operating model with an aligned operations plan.
+- A [well-managed cloud](https://github.com/Azure/cloud-rolesandops#what-is-a-well-managed-cloud) needs an operating model with an aligned operations plan, and modern tools to focus our environment management efforts.

 ## Artifacts